yewstack/docs/src/getting-started/build-a-sample-app.md

 This template sets up your root `Component`, called `Model` which shows a button that updates itself when you click it.
 Take special note of `App::<Model>::new().mount_to_body()` inside `main()` which starts your app and mounts it to the page's `<body>` tag.
 If you would like to start your application with any dynamic properties, you can instead use `App::<Model>::new().mount_to_body_with_props(..)`.

-Finally, add an `index.html` file under a new `static` folder for your app.
+Finally, add an `index.html` file into a new folder named `static` in your app.

 ```bash
 mkdir static